Moroccan Western Sahara wall

-The Moroccan Western Sahara Wall or the Berm, also called the Moroccan sand wall (الجدار الرملي), is an approximately 2,700 km berm running south to north through Western Sahara and the southwestern portion of Morocco.
+The Moroccan Western Sahara wall or the Berm, also called the Moroccan sand wall (الجدار الرملي), is an approximately 2,700 km berm running south to north through Western Sahara and the southwestern portion of Morocco.
 It separates the Moroccan-occupied areas (the Southern Provinces) on the west from the Polisario-controlled areas (Free Zone, nominally Sahrawi Arab Democratic Republic) on the east.
-The main function of the barriers is to prevent a Sahrawi state, keeping independence-seekers away from the region's natural resources, located in the Moroccan-occupied part of the territory.
+The wall was built in order to restrict independence-seeking Sahrawis to the eastern part of the desert, away from the region's natural resources, located in the Moroccan-occupied part of the territory.

 According to maps from the United Nations Mission for the Referendum in Western Sahara (MINURSO) or the United Nations High Commissioner for Refugees (UNHCR), in many places the wall extends several kilometers into internationally recognized Mauritanian territory.

 Names

 The wall is also called the Western Sahara berm and the Western Sahara separation barrier.